-Now that your students are familiar with how to craft a plot for Narrative writing, let’s start writing!
-Woo Woo!
-I explain to my cherubs that all of the characters do not have to be introduced right away.
-However, I encourage students to introduce at least the main character in the introduction.
+An introduction should include the main character and can have other characters.
+Explain that not all of the characters need to be introduced right away, but the main character should be introduced.
 In the body of the paper, students can bring in more characters.
-They will also be working on character traits, etc. Upper elementary students have a habit of wanting to tell a whole story leading up to the story.
-I tell them the best way to avoid that is to start off the story with the problem so their story can be developed from there.
+I have a post on character traits later in this writing mini lesson series.
+Upper elementary students have a habit of wanting to tell a whole story that leads up to the actual place where the story is beginning which leaves no room for the actual plot.
+The best way to avoid that is start off the story with the problem so the story can be developed from there.
 Think of CSI.
 The crime is presented at the beginnin of the show.
 Then the story unfolds.
 This is the same with narrative writing.
-In the introduction, the characters, setting, and basic plot including the problem should be included.
-This gives the rest of the essay room to develop the characters and story.
+In the introduction, the character(s), setting and plot should be introduced.
+It gives the rest of the essay room to develop the characters and story.